Right now sports betting is not legal in Kentucky, regardless of whether it’s live or in a land-based casino.

 New Jersey had been fighting the federal government over the 1992 Professional and Amateur Sports Protection Act (PASPA) that effectively banned sports betting everywhere except Nevada.
 Kentucky lawmakers were laying the groundwork to give themselves options should PASPA be struck down.

-Since them lawmakers in Kentucky have been making plans and observing what’s happening in other states that have introduced legal betting, like New Jersey and Delaware.
+Since then lawmakers in Kentucky have been making plans and observing what’s happening in other states that have introduced legal betting, like New Jersey and Delaware.